alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 1. The first time you boot the computer the `CMD` and `Option` keys will be switched.
 To fix this issue, open `Preferences/Keyboard/Modifier Keys` and switch the `CMD` and `Option` keys, be sure that you have selected `Keyboard` and not touch screen in the "Select Keyboard" combo box.
 2. Copy the contents of the `EFI` folder to your system's `EFI` partition.
 3. To setup fractional scaling, use [One-Key HiDPI](https://github.com/xzhih/one-key-hidpi), which generates the appropriate configuration and allows you to configure HiDPI settings directly from the Preferences application.

+The computer is able to sleep, however, it automatically reboots after attempting to wake it.
+Since I rarely use this function, the quick and dirty solution was to disable sleep with the following commands:

+    sudo pmset -a disksleep 0
+    sudo pmset -a sleep 0
+    sudo pmset -a hibernatemode 0
+    sudo pmset -a disablesleep 1

 ## ACPI patching